hsmmi/Word-Document-Citation-Tools/README.md

 ### LinkCitationsToReferences

 This macro creates bookmarks for each reference in the bibliography section that starts with `[` and ends with `]`, and then links in-text citations that match these reference numbers to the bookmarks.
-This functionality is specifically tailored for documents using the IEEE citation format.
+This functionality is specifically tailored for documents using the IEEE citation format and is optimized for use on macOS, which lacks support for Visual Basic Regular Expressions.

 #### Steps to Run: